bparanj/crystal/electronics/experiments/queue/negative-clamper.md

 ### Steps:

-1. Run the Simulation:
    - Start the simulation in Tinkercad.
    - Set the AC source to a small amplitude, like 5V peak-to-peak, with a moderate frequency (e.g., 50 Hz) to easily observe the waveform.

-2. Observe the Oscilloscope Readings:
    - Observe the input waveform on one channel of the oscilloscope and the output waveform on the other.
    - Expected Outcome: On the output waveform, you should see the entire AC signal shifted downward, with the highest point clamped near 0V (or the set negative DC level, if added).
 The waveform will be centered around a negative voltage, rather than oscillating symmetrically around 0V.